stevenelson35/stevenelson35.github.io/_posts/2022-07-14-a-capitol-day.md

 ![20220714_205258.jpg]({{site.baseurl}}/assets/media/20220714_205258.jpg)

 Camilla was excited being at the center; running around doing all the activities.
 However, the place seemed in need of attention / donations.
 Many of the displays were broken.
-Even this somple one.
+Even this simple one.
 ![20220714_205151.jpg]({{site.baseurl}}/assets/media/20220714_205151.jpg)

 Other than learning about the stars of the night sky (which I will forget in a day), learning one advanced Lego technique was the highlight for me.
-That I will remember forever :).
+That, I will remember forever :).

 After leaving the Science Museum, Camilla asked *"may I watch your phone for a little bit"* (which is common when getting into the car), but this time she claimed: